 This startling, contemporary reimagining of the ancient Greek legend of passion and revenge casts Medea as the ultimate outsider, a stranger filled with rage in a foreign land.
 Her monologue transports us from ancient Greece to modern Europe and back again in a provocative, bloodsoaked collage of performance, opera, and sexual confession.

-16yrs+ (strong language & possible nudity)
+16yrs+ (adult content, strong language & possible nudity)